HaschekSolutions/pictshare/README.md

 # PictShare
-PictShare is an open source image hosting service with a simple resizing API
+PictShare is an open source image hosting service with a simple resizing API that you can host yourself.

 ## Why would I want to host my own images?
 If you own a server (even an home server) you can host your own PictShare instance so you have full control over your content and can delete images hasslefree.